Nepal Trekking Gear. What to Wear, What to Take.

 Nepal is a wonderful location for a vacation and probably the best country in the world for trekking, enjoy your visit.
 We have much more content about Nepal on our site, find our full Nepal travel archives and photos here.

 That’s it for now, all can think of.
-I hope I’ve managed to put your mind at rest a little and help you realise that you don’t have to buy all of the trekking gear on the list, to an extent you can make do with what you’ve got so long as you don’t take risks.
+I hope I’ve managed to put your mind at rest a little and help you realise that you don’t have to buy all of the trekking gear on the list.
+To an extent you can make do with what you’ve got so long as you don’t take risks.
 If you have any questions just put them in the comments and maybe I’ll bump into you somewhere at high altitude one day.
 You can go back to our main Nepal Travel Blog page here

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!